What is a Compliance Certificate?

 A Statement of Non-Compliance will outline the steps you will need to take to bring your property into compliance with the support from Current Planning and Development Services.

 How do I request a compliance certificate?

 A person may request a compliance review by submitting the following to Current Planning and Development Services:

 - A payment of application fees ($180.00) and;

-- One original copy of a signed and stamped original Alberta Land Surveyor’s Real Property Report dated less than five years from the date of the Compliance Certificate request.
+- One original copy of a signed and stamped original Alberta Land Surveyor’s Real Property Report that is current representation of the property dated less than 5 years from the date of the Compliance Certificate request.

-Requests can be made through email at email@example.com or in-person.
+Requests can be made through email or in-person.